 6. You socialize too much

-Humans are social beings, and it’s natural for us to socialize, even in the gym, at the park and other places as well.
-To some extent, socializing can help you get motivated, compare exercises, get more ideas to do yourself and so on.
-However, there’s a fine-line between a short chit-chat and a long conversation.
+Humans are social beings, and it’s natural for us to socialize, even in the gym, at the park, and in other places as well.
+To some extent, socializing can help you get motivated, compare exercises, get more ideas to do yourself, and so on.
+However, there’s a fine line between a short chit-chat and a long conversation.

 What to do: Small talk and chats are fine if they don’t interrupt you from finishing your workout.
 Keep conversations in the gym to the minimum, or simply catch up after you’re done with training.